 apt source proftpd-basic

-After getting the packages, simply get the list of all the packages using the “ls” command:
+After fetching, list all the downloaded packages with the ls command:

 ls